Szpadel/chrome-headless-render-pdf/README.md

-    --url                    url to load, for local files use: file:///path/to/file --pdf                    output for generated file can be relative to current directory --chrome-binary          set chrome location (use this options when autodetection fail) --no-margins             disable default 1cm margins
+    --url                    url to load, for local files use: file:///path/to/file --pdf                    output for generated file can be relative to current directory --chrome-binary          set chrome location (use this options when autodetection fail) --chrome-option          set chrome option, options with leading dashes should use --chrome-option=value format --no-margins             disable default 1cm margins
     --include-background     include elements background
     --landscape              generate pdf in landscape orientation